-2 Rule 1005 did not use the term trial court administrator but rather "either a superior court clerk or a trial court executive officer."
+1 Rule 1005 did not use the term trial court administrator but rather "either a superior court clerk or a trial court executive officer."

-3 The Circulating Order memorandum from 2000, on which the current continuing advisory council positions are based, states: "All of the advisory positions . . . have existed since 1991.
+2 The Circulating Order memorandum from 2000, on which the current continuing advisory council positions are based, states: "All of the advisory positions . . . have existed since 1991.
 Some were established in 1987.
 Prior to 1987, there were no advisory positions on the council."

-4 The text of Prop.
+3 The text of Prop.
 220 states, in pertinent part, "and such other nonvoting members as determined by the voting membership of the council."

-1998.5 The following year, again by circulating order, the council preserved those positions for an additional year, through September 14, 2000.
+To preserve the four nonvoting positions that were not explicitly approved in Prop.
+220, the council approved those positions through September 14, 1999, by circulating order on July 28, 1998.4 The following year, again by circulating order, the council preserved those positions for an additional year, through September 14, 2000.

-On July 18, 2000, the council approved by circulating order the recommendation from its Executive and Planning Committee (E&P) that the council have the following five advisory6 positions: three court administrators (one allowed to be an appellate court clerk at the Chief Justice's discretion),7 the CJA president, and a court commissioner.
+On July 18, 2000, the council approved by circulating order the recommendation from its Executive and Planning Committee (E&P) that the council have the following five advisory5 positions: three court administrators (one allowed to be an appellate court clerk at the Chief Justice's discretion),6 the CJA president, and a court commissioner.
 These positions do not have a term end, although the order states the council's intention to review the appropriateness of the court commissioner position.